-UK manufacturing establishments must be approved in accordance with the Animal By-Products (Enforcement) (England) Regulations 2013 (as amended) or with parallel legislation in force in Scotland, Wales and Northern Ireland.
+The establishment must be approved in accordance with the Animal By-Products (Enforcement) (England) Regulations 2013 (as amended) or with parallel legislation in force in Scotland, Wales and Northern Ireland.

 These statutory instruments currently enforce and implement the principles and controls laid down under the retained Regulation (EC) 1069/2009.